Josefu17/skyrim-pathfinder-PSE/README.md

 ## Debugging

 We use `debugpy` for debugging.
-For configuration instructions, please refer to the [DevExp documentation](docs/DevExp.md).
+For configuration instructions, please refer to the [Debugger documentation](docs/DevExp.md#debugger-debugpy).

 ---